Immigration options for victims of family violence

 If someone is threatening or abusing you, get help right away.
 Please call 9–1–1 or your local police in an emergency.

 We can help protect you by giving you a special permit to stay in Canada.
-It’s called a temporary resident permit (TRP).
-It will give you legal immigration status in Canada.
+It’s called a temporary resident permit (TRP) for victims of family violence.
+It will give you temporary resident status in Canada so you can escape your situation and think about your next steps.
 You can also get this permit for your children if they are in Canada.

 In Canada, you do not have to testify against your abuser to get temporary resident status.

 There is no fee for an initial TRP in cases of family violence.
-Depending on your situation, it's possible to apply for another TRP at the end of the initial period.
+Depending on your situation, you might be able to apply for another TRP at the end of the initial period.

-If you get a TRP, you can also get coverage for trauma counselling and health-care benefits.
+If you get a family violence TRP, you can also get coverage for trauma counselling and health care benefits.
 You may also apply for a fee-exempt work permit.

 If you are a victim of family violence